Theodor Ernst Mommsen

-Theodor Ernst "Ted" Mommsen (/ˈmɒmzən/; July 11, 1905, Berlin – July 18, 1958, Ithaca, New York) was a German historian of medieval cultural and intellectual history with wide-ranging scholarly interests, from the church father Augustine of Hippo to the early Renaissance poet Petrarch.
-He was the grandson, and namesake, of the renowned Roman historian Theodor Mommsen.
+Theodor Ernst "Ted" Mommsen (/ˈmɒmzən/; July 11, 1905, Berlin – July 18, 1958, Ithaca, New York) was a German historian of medieval cultural and intellectual history with wide-ranging scholarly interests, from the Church Father Augustine of Hippo to the early Renaissance poet Petrarch.
+He was the grandson, and namesake, of the renowned historian of ancient Rome Theodor Mommsen.
 Mommsen began his academic career in Germany but emigrated to the United States in 1936 to escape Nazism.

 Early life and education

 Theodor Ernst was born in Berlin in 1905.
-His father, Ernst (1863-1930) was an eminent physician and the second son of Roman historian and Nobel literature laureate Theodor Mommsen (1807-1903), widely considered one of the greatest European scholars of the 19th century.
+His father, Ernst (1863-1930) was an eminent physician and the second son of historian and Nobel literature laureate Theodor Mommsen (1807-1903), widely considered one of the greatest European scholars of the 19th century.
 His mother, Klara (1875-1953), was the sister of the sociologist and political economist Max Weber.
 Another uncle by marriage was the classical scholar Ulrich von Wilamowitz-Moellendorff.
 He had three older siblings, Konrad (b.
 1896), Helene (b.
 1893), and Clara (called Clärchen) (b.
 1901).
 A younger brother, Ernst Wolf (b.
 1910), became a prominent businessman and industrialist in West Germany after the war.
-Theodor Ernst was educated at the universities of Heidelberg and Vienna, and received his Ph.D from the University of Berlin in medieval history in 1929.
+Theodor Ernst was educated at the universities of Heidelberg and Vienna, and received his PhD from the University of Berlin in medieval history in 1929.
 He then became a research fellow ("wissenschaftlicher Mitarbeiter") at the Monumenta Germaniae Historica (MGH) under the supervision of its demanding director, Paul Fridolin Kehr.
 One of his main assignments was to assemble material for the Monumenta's edition of the diplomas and legislation of the Holy Roman emperors Louis the Bavarian (1328-47) and Charles IV (1355-78), a task which took him on frequent study trips to archives in Germany, France, and Italy.